 Similarly, when looking at the association between carbohydrate eating pattern and abdominal obesity (WC), men who were classified as moderate carbohydrate eaters were found to have about 3 cm (95%CI: 0.52, 5.49 cm, p = 0.018) smaller WC compared to low carbohydrate eaters in the crude model (Table 3.11).
-However, after adjustment of age, living with partner or not, average household income, education level, hypertension, smoking status, total energy intake, and alcohol consumption, the association attenuated to no difference.
+However, after adjustment for age, living with partner or not, average household income, education level, hypertension, smoking status, total energy intake, and alcohol consumption, the association attenuated to no difference.
 The interaction effect of living with a partner or not on the association between carbohydrate eating patterns and WC was again found in women in total (p for interaction = 0.009) and without diabetes (p for interaction = 0.012).
 Among women who were living with their partners, high carbohydrate eaters had 4.71 cm (95%CI: 2.43, 7.00, p < 0.001) smaller WC on average compared with low carbohydrate eaters.
 The association remained after restricting the sample to non-diabetic women (-3.74 cm, 95% CI: -5.97, -1.51, p = 0.001).
 However, for women who were living alone, moderate carbohydrate eaters had 3.17 cm (95%CI: 0.05, 6.30, p = 0.047) larger WC on average compared with low carbohydrate eaters.
 The evidence for the positive association between moderate carbohydrate eaters and WC in women became weaker, but still had borderline significance when excluding diabetic women (3.08 cm, 95%CI: -0.09, 6.25, p = 0.057).

 Discussion and Conclusion